Batmanian/KeithDunstan/src/posts/supporting-a-column/7-essentially-worldy-columns.md

 We knocked on the door, a fellow looked through the keyhole, sized us up, and after deciding we were not police, let us in.

 Inside the house was divided into two sections.
 On the right was a night club, almost in darkness with a Filipino band playing to nobody.
-On the left was a brilliantly lit gambling room with baccarat, roulette, blackjack, the lot. |
+On the left was a brilliantly lit gambling room with baccarat, roulette, blackjack, the lot.

 I asked my friend what was the use of the nightclub if nobody was interested.
 He explained that there was a simple arrangement.
-Very often before a police raid they received a tip-off, whereupon they closed the gambling room, cleared away all the gear and everyone went into the night club and started dancing—a very smooth arrangement it was.
+Very often before a police raid they received a tip-off, whereupon they closed the gambling room, cleared away all the gear and everyone went into the night club and started dancing — a very smooth arrangement it was.

-As we departed from the gambling house I noticed a sign I had missed: 'Gentlemen are requested to leave their guns and lethal weapons at the door.
+As we departed from the gambling house I noticed a sign I had missed: '*Gentlemen are requested to leave their guns and lethal weapons at the door*.'

 Manila was a city where the contrast between the very rich and the very poor was sharper than anywhere in the Far East.
 My English newspaper friend was determined to press this point home.

 First he took me on a tour of the slums, then we went to a suburb which he said was known to all Manila as 'Millionaires' Row'.
 It was as lush and as expensive as Beverly Hills, California.
 However there was one difference.
-There were four guarded checkpoints in and out of this suburb and barriers went down between
-7 pm. and 7 am.
+There were four guarded checkpoints in and out of this suburb and barriers went down between 7 pm and 7 am.

 For many house owners even this was not enough.
 There was such a fear of robbery they had their own security guards on twenty-four hour watch standing with revolvers at the wrought-iron gates outside their homes.